GURESPEX/ttss-todo-list-app/README.md

 # TTSS - TODO List App : Requirements
 ## Login
-  - Use email and password to authenticate.
+  - Use username and password to authenticate.
   - If authenticated passed, response HTTP body with access-token and HTTP Only cookie with refresh-token.
     - Access token
       - Use access-token to manage resource. (expired in 15 minutes)